 Why do these pandemics break out?
 Largely because viruses have the capability to mutate.
 A virus that previously had nothing to do with humans, mutates and infects them.
 Since these viruses are not primarily human diseases, the body fails to recognize them and launch an immediate counter effect.
 By the time the body adapts to this new virus, it has already taken the form of a pandemic.

 Businesses and Digital

-In a way, businesses were forced to adopt ecommerce.
-Had they not done that, they could not have covered their fixed costs such as labor salaries and rents.
+In a way, businesses were forced to adopt e-commerce.
+Had they not done that, they could not have covered their fixed costs such as labour salaries and rents.